-Food is your best socialization tool, so become familiar with these simple techniques: http://aspcapro.org/resource/saving-lives-behavior-enrichment/ using-food-successful-kitten-socialization
+Food is your best socialization tool, so become familiar with these simple techniques:

 Allergies

 Cats, like people, can have allergic reactions to medication.
 Most medications are not given first at the vet office.
 If some sudden, adverse reaction happens after giving a new medication, such as wheezing or eyes being more inflamed, do not give any more medication and call your Coordinator.